• Skip to primary navigation

 Veggie pesto pasta in a bowl topped with zucchini and asparagus with sliced zucchini, basil, parmigiano-reggiano, and lemons.

 Veggie Pesto Pasta is our go-to vegetarian pasta in the summer and spring.
 It can also be made in the fall and winter with frozen asparagus.
 It's light, bright, and robustly flavored.
-Make it with store-bought pesto or our homemade basil or kale pesto for extra fresh flavor.
+Make it with store-bought pesto or our homemade basil pesto or kale pesto for extra fresh flavor.

 This is a great entry-level recipe to make for a weeknight dinner and entertaining.
 It's affordable, comes together quickly in one pan, and feeds a crowd easily!